kevin-soria/gatzport4/gatzport4/gatsby-startbootstrap-agency/content/sections/1-Services.en.md

   {
     iconName: "LayerIcon",
     header: "Full Stack Development",
     content: "Developing both client and server software.
-In addition to mastering HTML and CSS,  also knows how to: Programming a browser  JavaScript, jQuery, & Vue) Program a server (like using PHP/Laravel, Python/Django, & Node/Express)"
+In addition to mastering HTML and CSS, I also how to: Programming a browser  (JavaScript, jQuery, & Vue) Program a server (like using PHP/Laravel, Python/Django, & Node/Express)"
   },
   {
     iconName: "DBIcon",